Calabi-Yau/Landau-Ginzburg Correspondence for Weil-Peterson Metrics and $tt^*$ Structures: Introduction

 \subsection{Organizations}

 The following is the organization of the paper.
-In Section 2, we introduce the $tt^*$ geometric structure on the Hodge bundle in the Landau-Ginzburg B-model and use the spectral flow $S$ to establish a relationship between the space of harmonic forms and the Jacobi ring.
-Then, we explore the vacuum line bundle and the Weil-Peterson metric on Landau-Ginzburg's side.
-Moreover, we would like to emphasis that following this section, we choose a specific monomial representation of basis of $\Jac(f)$ and required them listed in a specific order (See Section \ref{ttgeometry}).
-Section 3 discusses the Lefschetz thimbles and investigates two different types of period integrals.
-Lastly, we prove the Calabi-Yau/Landau-Ginzburg correspondence for $tt^*$ structure in Section 4 using period integrals.
-In the appendix, we summarize some useful results about Agmon estimate, and prove the Riemann bilinear formula.\\
+In \cref{two}, we summarize the Griffiths-Carlson theory.
+In \cref{three}, we introduce the $tt^*$ geometric structure on the Hodge bundle in the Landau-Ginzburg B-model and use the spectral flow $S$ to establish a relationship between the space of harmonic forms and the Jacobi ring.
+Then, we explore the vacuum line bundle and the Weil-Petersson metric on Landau-Ginzburg's side.
+Moreover, we would like to emphasize that following this section, we choose a specific monomial representation of basis of $\Jac(F)$ and required them listed in a specific order (See \cref{ttgeometry}). \cref{four} discusses the Lefschetz thimbles and investigates two different types of period integrals.
+Lastly, we prove the Calabi-Yau/Landau-Ginzburg correspondence for $tt^*$ structure in \cref{five} using period integrals.
+In the appendix, we summarize some useful results about Agmon estimate, and prove the Riemann bilinear formula.
+Moreover, we modify the real structure on $\Jac(F)'$ given in \cite{CECOTTI1991N} and show that it is preserved by the residue map $R.$\\

 \textbf{Acknowledgments}.
 The authors thank Huijun Fan for useful discussions on related subjects.
-The work of X.T. is partially supported by Tsinghua Postdoc Grant 100410058 and research funding at BIMSA.
-The work of J.Y. is partially supported by Mathematics Department Block Grant Fellowship at UCSB.
-Part of this work was done while J.Y. was visiting Peking University in Spring 2021.
-J.Y. thanks for their hospitality and provision of excellent working environment.
+Part of this work was done while J.Y. was visiting Peking University in the spring of 2021.
+J.Y. thanks for their hospitality and provision of an excellent working environment.
+J. Y. also values Xianzhe Dai's encouraging and thought-provoking conversations.